remygrandin/DrawTheNet.IO/README.md

 # Privacy notice

 Tha app was designed to be used in a browser and does not require any installation.
-No diagram a store anywhere but locally to your PC
+No diagram are stored anywhere but locally to your PC.

 # Build Instruction
 ## Docker Build (Prefered)